timsjpark/ruby_koans_timsjpark/Notes.md

 * You can also set default hash values for each new key with a block of code.
   `hash = Hash.new {|hash, key| hash[key] = [] }`.
 Now, anytime you create a
   new key, it will default to an empty array if you don't pass it a value.

+### Strings

+* If you have tricky strings with lots of special characters, you can deal with them by using flexible quotes. `string = %!Put some stuff in here!`.

+* Using HEREDOC is a slightly better way to print multiple lines because you won't end up with a leading `\n` like you do with flexible strings.

+* You can use the shovel operator (`<<`) or the plus-equals (`+=`) to concatenate to a string.
+Ruby programmers tend to favor the shovel operator because it will change all objects that are also equal to the modified object.

+* Double-quoted strings will interpret escape characters.

+* Strings all have a unique object ID, like everything else in Ruby.